-5 Non-Invasive Plastic Surgery Options That are More Popular Than Ever
+5 Noninvasive Plastic Surgery Options That Are More Popular Than Ever

-As much as we love to preach the idea that a woman’s choices–especially regarding physical appearance–are her own, plastic surgery is still considered taboo and routinely placed under heavy scrutiny.
-So it’s no wonder that non-invasive procedures, or ones that don’t require anesthesia and instruments within the body, are gaining the same traction as more traditional ones, like breast enhancement or rhinoplasty.
+As much as we love to preach the idea that a woman’s choices—especially regarding physical appearance—are her own, plastic surgery is still considered taboo and routinely placed under heavy scrutiny.
+So it’s no wonder that noninvasive procedures, or ones that don’t require anesthesia and going under the knife, are gaining the same traction as more traditional ones, like breast enhancement or rhinoplasty.

-Although more than one million Americans are still going under the knife every year, advanced technology has made it possible to get the same results with less pain, less time and in some cases–less money; a trifecta of benefits for men and women who are busier than ever.
+Although more than one million Americans are getting more invasive plastic surgeries every year, advanced technology has made it possible to get the same results with less pain, less time, and in some cases less money—a trifecta of benefits for men and women who are busier than ever.
 Procedures like CoolSculpting (the destruction of fat cells) have made headlines in recent years, but in 2018, there are a handful of other treatments slowly making their way up the totem pole.

 Ahead, four well-known professionals share the most popular options at their practice and why patients are going crazy for them.